 Initial discussions about supervision are therefore on the basis of a brief research proposal prepared by prospective students before a formal application is made.

-If you'd like to come and discuss your research with the Director of Postgraduate Studies and/or with a potential supervisor, please contact the Departmental Secretary to make an appointment.
+If you'd like to come and discuss your research with the Director of Postgraduate Studies and/or with a potential supervisor, please contact Dr Nick Taylor to make an appointment.